 “Green|Blue: Exe” is showing in “The Observatory: perspectives on landscape, society and spirit” in Exeter University Forum.
 It’s on until Sunday 18th June, and open 10am-5pm each day.

-I’m very much looking forward to performing this evening in the Music Room at Powderham Castle.
+An evening performance of madrigals, catches, and glees in the Music Room at Powderham Castle.

 Today’s the day when I got into the Chapter House to set up my new show.
 It’s fair to say that I’m really happy how it’s turned out.